Shoulder Tendonitis from a Vaccine

 Treatment for shoulder tendonitis from a vaccine

 If your whole arm hurts after flu shot then it is wise to seek medical attention.
 In mild cases, a medical professional will perform a physical examination and often prescribe a course of nonsteroidal anti-inflammatory drugs.
 If the injured person is still suffering from a limited range of motion, a course of physical therapy will be recommended.
 Physical therapy will usually be prescribed two to three (2-3) times per week for a course of around three (3) months.
 If physical therapy is not beneficial, an orthopedic surgeon may recommend corticosteroid injections.
 These steroid injections, also known as Cortisone injection, have the ability to relieve inflammation in some instances.
 In severe cases, other treatment options include surgery.
 The damage to the shoulder capsule or subacromial bursa could be substantial enough to require removal of the bursa or repair of ruptured tendons.
+Arm pain after flu shots are no laughing matter.
+Make sure to seek medical attention if you are suffering!

 How to file a vaccine shoulder injury lawsuit